The American Revolution in South Carolina

 St. Augustine, FL

-Gov. Rutledge ordered Col. William Thomson of the SC 3rd Regiment of Rangers to accompany Gen. Charles Lee of Charleston on an expedition to St. Augustine, FL.
+Governor John Rutledge ordered Col. William Thomson of the SC 3rd Regiment of Rangers to accompany Maj.
+Gen. Charles Lee of Charlestown on an expedition to St. Augustine, FL.
 Two days after leaving Savannah, the SC government sent an express to return northward.

 Oct.
 14, 1776